wwoast/redpanda-lineage/docs/INSTRUCTIONS.md

 <img src="https://raw.githubusercontent.com/wwoast/redpanda-lineage/master/docs/images/instructions/create-new-branch-1.png" />
 <img src="https://raw.githubusercontent.com/wwoast/redpanda-lineage/master/docs/images/instructions/create-new-branch-2.png" />

 The `wwoast/redpanda-lineage` GitHub repository has any number of secondary branches in flight at a time.
+Branches typically represent the collected work of a single contributor towards a single goal.
+Their branch might add a new zoo to the dataset, and a handful of pandas that live at that zoo.
+Bundling those changes into a branch makes it easier to organize and review changes to the dataset, so that eventually that branch can be merged into the global `master` branch.

-Branches typically represent the collected work of a single contributor, bundled up and ready to review for merging into our `master`.
-If you plan on contributing to the `master` branch, start by using GitHub Desktop to create a branch of your own.
-This will be created based on your downloaded _clone_ of the master branch.
+To contribute to the Red Panda Lineage dataset, start by using GitHub Desktop to create a branch of your own.
+The new branch will be created within the downloaded _clone_ repository on your computer.

 <img src="https://raw.githubusercontent.com/wwoast/redpanda-lineage/master/docs/images/instructions/select-a-branch.png" />

 Now that your branch is made and selected, we're ready to do the important work of documenting new red pandas and zoos!

-## Adding or Modifying Pandas in the Dataset
+## Preparing Your Tools

-All panda and zoo editing starts in your _working copy_ of the `redpanda-lineage` repository. *Recall this is in your `Documents/Github` folder inside your user's home directory*.
+All panda and zoo editing starts in your _working copy_ of the `redpanda-lineage` repository.
+Recall this is in your `Documents/Github` folder inside your user's home directory.

-Open up Notepad++.
-Then from the File menu, select _Open Folder as Workspace_.
+Assuming you're on Windows, open up the Notepad++ editor you downloaded earlier.
+From the File menu, select _Open Folder as Workspace_.
 Select the `redpanda-lineage` folder.
-In the left pane, you'll see the `/pandas` and `/zoos` folders.
+Now, in the left pane, you'll see the `/pandas` and `/zoos` folders.
 Underneath those you'll see subfolders for every zoo we've recorded pandas for.

-Having a left pane or "workspace view" as you edit this dataset is highly recommended, for a high-level view of which pandas and zoos are already in the dataset.
-The folders and filename standards are intended to assist _human review_, to help us all ensure that:
+It's critical to keep a "workspace view" or "sidebar" of your files as you edit this dataset, **so you know what pandas or zoos already exist in the dataset**.
+In particular:

- * If we add a new panda file, it doesn't have a duplicate ID number to an existing panda
+ * When adding a new panda file, you don't want to re-use the ID number of an existing panda
- * If we want to add a panda for a particular zoo, we know at a glance whether the panda is already in the dataset or not
+ * When adding a new panda for an existing zoo, you want to see at a glance if the panda is already in the dataset

-A typical workflow for updating the database is to have your web references in one window, and an overlay of GitHub Desktop and Notepad++ as you add new pandas.
-Keeping recently used files around helps you know which zoos or pandas you've been recently adding.
+A typical workflow for updating the database is to have three applications open: a web browser for data retrieval, the GitHub Desktop app for managing changes to your branch, and your text editor inset in the GitHub Desktop window's dead space.

 <img src="https://raw.githubusercontent.com/wwoast/redpanda-lineage/master/docs/images/instructions/explorer-example.png" />

+## Adding Pandas to the Dataset

+Each panda is a single `.txt` file in the `/pandas` folder, with a unique Panda ID number.
+Each zoo is a single `.txt` file in the `/zoos` folder, with a unique Zoo ID number. **Adding to the Red Panda Lineage dataset is just a matter of copying an existing panda or zoo file, changing the contents inside of it, and submitting your new files as a branch to GitHub for review.**

-Let's take a look at [`pandas/0001_ichikawa/0004_lychee.txt`](https://github.com/wwoast/redpanda-lineage/blob/master/pandas/0001_ichikawa/0004_lychee.txt).
+Let's take a look at one of our panda files, [`pandas/0001_ichikawa/0004_lychee.txt`](https://github.com/wwoast/redpanda-lineage/blob/master/pandas/0001_ichikawa/0004_lychee.txt).
 This is the information we have on file for Lychee, a male red panda at Ichikawa Zoo.
-Most of the data is self-explanatory, but you'll need to understand the dataset conventions for your updates to be accepted.
+Fields are arranged alphabetically, and while some are obvious, let's discuss what each field means.

 ### `_id`: Red Panda ID Numbers

-The `_id` is just a unique identification number, starting at *1* and going up.
+The `_id` is a unique identification number, starting at `1` and going up.
 The `_id` is represented both in the file as well as in the filename of the panda.
-So that filenames sort cleanly in Explorer, pad the filename id to four digits (Examples: 0004, 1215, 0036).
-When adding a new red panda, take the next highest number already available.
+So that filenames sort cleanly, the filename ID is padded to four digits (Examples: `0004`, `1215`, `0036`).

+When adding a new red panda, take the next highest number that's not used.
 To see the next available Red Panda number, look in the [red panda JSON data](https://wwoast.github.io/redpanda-lineage/export/redpanda.json) for the `_totals` at the top of the file.

 ### `children`: ID Numbers for Children of a Red Panda

 The `children` field is a list of this red panda's immediate family.
-Rather than names, which are not unique, these children values represent `_id` numbers for other Red Panda files.
+Rather than names, which are not unique, these children values are `_id` numbers in other Red Panda files.

-Keeping the Explorer or Finder windows open as you make changes is very useful.
-At a glance, you can see the IDs and names of a panda just in the filename, and combined with your other resources online, this should be enough to jog your memory and assist in validating whatever data we already have.

-We don't track parents relationships, because the family tree can be fully constructed just with children and sibling relationships.
+We don't track parent relationships, because the family tree can be fully constructed just with children and sibling relationships.

 ### `birthplace` and `zoo`: ID Numbers for Zoos